aspose-words/Aspose.Words-API-References/english/net/aspose.words.properties/builtindocumentproperties/item/_index.md

 ---
 title: BuiltInDocumentProperties.Item
 second_title: Aspose.Words for .NET API Reference
-description: Returns a DocumentProperty object by the name of the property.
+description: Returns a DocumentProperty object by the name of the property in C#
 type: docs
 weight: 130
 url: /net/aspose.words.properties/builtindocumentproperties/item/